rderoldan1/financial_maths/README.md

 	.
 	]

-The lists of the methods and they params
+The lists of the methods and their params

   future_given_present(present_value, interest, term)
   present_given_future(future_value, interest, term)